Buying guide: Computer for DJing – by a DJ & computer specialist

 Sound

-Most laptops and desktop computers have integrated sound cards.
+Most laptops and desktop computers have integrated sound cards, but those have only 1 output.

-Compared to a few years ago, the quality is good (not amazing, but often good enough).
+Compared to a few years ago, the quality of these laptop-integrated sound cards is good (not amazing, but often good enough).

-When this happens you need an external audio interface (=sound card).
+When this happens you also need an external audio interface (=sound card).

-When a club needs a mini-jack connection, you can plug it into your laptop directly.
+When a club has a mini-jack connection, you can plug it into your laptop (or DJ controller) directly.

-When you need a mini-jack connection, make sure that your laptop has one.
+When you need a mini-jack connection or RCA, make sure that your laptop or your DJ controller has the proper connection.

-Apple for example has the tendency to remove them for devices.
+Apple for example has the tendency to remove mini-jack connections their devices.

 Connectivity